 Difference Between Hibernate vs Sleep mode

 Hibernate vs Sleep mode is two of the modes among a few other HYBRID, HYBRID SLEEP, and SHUTDOWN.
 One can easily figure out the exact intention of these modes from the name itself.
 Windows provide its users options to conserve power at times when you are not using your PC.
 Hibernate has several synonyms like Suspend to Disk (Linux).
-In Hibernation mode, the working functional data are saved in the computer’s disk, before the computer is turned off.
-Once the computer is switched ON everything gets organized and restored to the prior state.
-Sleep has also some synonyms (Stand By).
+In Hibernation mode, the working functional data are saved in the computer’s disk before the computer is turned off.
+Once the computer is switched ON, everything gets organized and restored to the prior state.
+Sleep also has some synonyms (Stand By).
 The entire machine state is held to RAM memory.
-In this mode, the computer uses minimum power
+In this mode, the computer uses minimum power.